paddyw2/Team075/README.md

 # Team075
 ### Current program state:

 The click functionality, random user assignment, and intelligent computer move have now been added.
-You can also quite the game by clicking the top left corner but I've not added a visual button for that.
+You can also quit the game by clicking the top left corner but I've not added a visual button for that.
 The program should be fully working.

 ### To Do for Task 5

-The bestMoveCalc function could probably do with the variable names converted into camel case.
-Comments could also be added to make the function easier to understand.
 Play around with the functions and see whether you can generate any bugs or strange outcomes (especially when it comes to skipping goes etc.) Someone could also create/design a quit button for the top left corner - you can use the game-state.py file as reference.

 #### NOTE: